 - It can reinvest the funds into future growth by building more factories, stores, hiring more employees, increasing advertising, or any number of additional capital expenditures that are expected to increase profits.
 Sometimes, this may include seeking out acquisitions and mergers.

-Berkshire Hathaway pays out no cash dividends while U.S. Bancorp has resolved to return more 80% of capital to shareholders in the form of dividends and stock buy backs each year.
-Despite these differences, they both have the potential to be very attractive holdings at the right price (and particularly if you pay attention to asset placement) provided they trade at the right price; e.g., a reasonable dividend adjusted PEG ratio.
-Personally, I own both of these companies as of the time this article was published and I’d be upset if USB started following the same capital allocation practices as Berkshire because it doesn’t have the same opportunities available to it as a result of the prohibition in place for bank holding companies.
+Berkshire Hathaway pays out no cash dividends while U.S. Bancorp has resolved to return more than 80% of capital to shareholders in the form of dividends and stock buybacks each year.
+Despite these differences, they both have the potential to be very attractive holdings at the right price (and particularly if you pay attention to asset placement) provided they trade at the right price; e.g., a reasonable dividend-adjusted PEG ratio.

-Ultimately, Any Money You Make from Your Stocks Comes Down to a Hand of Components of Total Return, Including Capital Gains and Dividends
+Any Money You Make Comes Down to a Handful of Components

 Now that you see this, it’s easy to understand that your wealth is built primarily from: